skylime/mi-core-mbox/README.md

 - <code>mbox_lmtp_key</code>: base64 encoded spipe key for lmtp (required)
 - <code>mbox_ssl</code>: ssl cert, key and CA for imaps and pop3s in pem format

+- `munin_allow`: hosts that are allowed to connect to munin, separated by space
+- `munin_deny`: hosts that are explicit not allowed, separated by space

 ## Services